-Shanen joined the National Basketball Retired Players Association (NBRPA) full-time in September 2023 after interning for the association in the Content and Marketing department.
+Bennett Schramko joined the National Basketball Retired Player's Association (NBRPA) full-time in September of 2023 after previously interning in the Communications department.

 On November 17, 2022 the NBRPA named Joe Rogowski Chief Medical Director.
 Rogowski’s duties include overseeing all aspects of sports medicine and innovation including the NBRPA’s Health Screening initiative, creating strategic medical partnerships, and serving as the primary liaison for all medical inquiries from and for NBRPA membership.